 Lastly, let's explore the act of creating views.
 There are three types of views PostgreSQL can handle:

-• Simple Views: Virtual tables which represent data of underlying tables.
-Simple views are automatically updatable: the system will allow INSERT, UPDATE and DELETE statements to be used on the view in the same way as on a regular table.
+• Simple Views: Virtual tables that represent data of underlying tables.
+Simple views are automatically updatable: the system will allow INSERT, UPDATE, and DELETE statements to be used on the view in the same way as on a regular table.

 • Materialized Views: PostgreSQL extends the view concept to a next level that allows views to store data 'physically', and we call those views are materialized views.
 A materialized view caches the result of a complex query and then allow you to refresh the result periodically.

-• Recursive Views: Recursive views are a bit difficult to explain without delving deep into the complicated (but cool!) functionality of recursive reporting.
-I won't get into the details, but these views are able to represent relationships which go multiple layers deep.
-Here's a quick taste, if you;re curious:
+• Recursive Views: Recursive views are difficult to explain without delving deep into the complicated (but cool!) functionality of recursive reporting.
+I won't get into the details, but these views are able to represent relationships that go multiple layers deep.
+Here's a quick taste if you're curious:

 Sample RECURSIVE query: